-The average number of staff (including Executive Directors but excluding Non-Executive Directors) employed by us totalled 63 (2017:60).
-The aggregate remuneration paid to Directors and staff employed during the year, amounted to £3.31m including pension and National Insurance contributions (2017 £3.0m).
+The average number of staff (including Executive Directors but excluding Non-Executive Directors) employed by us totalled 72 (2018: 63).
+The aggregate remuneration paid to Directors and staff employed during the year, amounted to £4.4m including pension and National Insurance contributions (2018: £3.3m).

 Communication with and between all employees includes presentations, team briefings and informal meetings with the Chief Executive and senior staff.
-We have an Equal Opportunities Policy for recruitment and are committed to the ongoing development of staff.
+We have an Equal Opportunities Policy for recruitment and existing staff and are committed to the ongoing development of staff.
 Our staff are key to our operations and we support the continued learning and development of our staff through regular analysis of training needs and by the provision of a broad range of training opportunities.